SkygearIO/features/features/285-design-webhooks/design.md

   operation can be aborted by web-hook handler.
 - AFTER events would be trigger after the operation is performed.

+Additionally, a `user_sync` event is provided for synchronizing user state to self-managed database.

 Both events has the same event payload.